pgs3238/WichtelApp2/README.md

 - 🎁 Secret Santa assignment ("Wichteln")
 - ❌ Automatic cookie deletion on logout

+Passwords are hashed on the frontend before being sent to the backend, which compares them to the stored hashes.
+Adding salting and stronger security measures is planned for future steps.

 ---

 ## 🧰 Technologie-Stack (at the moment)